 Fujifilm XQ1 vs Leica M9

 The Fujifilm XQ1 and the Leica M9 are two digital cameras that were officially introduced, respectively, in October 2013 and September 2009.
-The XQ1 is a fixed lens compact, while the M9 is a rangefinder-style mirrorless.
+The XQ1 is a fixed lens compact, while the M9 is a rangefinder-focusing mirrorless.
 The cameras are based on a 2/3 (XQ1) and a full frame (M9) sensor.
 The Fujifilm has a resolution of 12 megapixels, whereas the Leica provides 18.1 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.